Diseases & Conditions

 Many advances in chemotherapy have been made through knowledge gained by placing patients in clinical trials.
 Physicians request permission to enroll patients in specific clinical trials.
-Your doctor can tell you more about any clinical trials currently being held.
+Your or your child's doctor can tell you more about any clinical trials currently being held.

 Surgery is used to remove the primary tumor and occasionally any smaller tumors, if the disease has spread.
 The tumor must be removed entirely to keep it from returning, and a margin of healthy muscle and joint tissue surrounding the tumor is also removed.